Pretz333/pretz.dev/README.md

 - [x] Add GitHub links to the projects' repos
 - [x] Add other relevant links to the projects, such as the website link, ESOUI link, etc.
 - [x] Split the "on this page" section to websites, desktop apps, mobile apps, AddOns/mods, hardware, etc.
-- [ ] Add the rest of my projects.
+- [x] Add the rest of my projects.
+There's more, but this is good enough to mark this as good.
   - [x] docker server on debian for work (n8n, nocodb, traefik, etc.)
     - [x] screenies for nocodb, n8n dashboard, dozzle with logs, traefik dashboard
     - [x] screenshots leave funny gap due to inconsistent height